qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Vector properties dialog with diagram tab |nix|

-The current core implementation of diagrams provides support for piecharts and text diagrams, and for linear scaling of the diagram size according to a classification attribute.
-The placement of the diagrams interacts with the new labeling.
+The current core implementation of diagrams provides support for piecharts and text diagrams.
+Text values ​​of different data columns are displayed one below the other with a circle or a box and dividers.
+Diagram size is based on a fixed size or on linear scaling according to a classification attribute.
+The placement of the diagrams interacts with the new labeling, so position conflicts between diagrams and labels are detected and solved.
+In addition to chart positions can be fixed by the users hand.

 We will demonstrate an example and overlay the alaska boundary layer a piechart diagram showing some temperature data from a climate vector layer.
 Both vector layers are part of the |qg| sample dataset (see Section :ref:`label_sampledata`).

 #.
 First click on the |mActionAddOgrLayer| :sup:`Load Vector` icon, browse